andresporras3423/ror-social-scaffold/README.md

-# Private Events project
+# Final Ruby On Rails project- milestone 1

-Eight Ruby on Rails Microverse Project By Salvador Olvera &amp; Oscar Russi
+Create a Entitiy-relation design for the final project.
+This is a Microverse Project made By Salvador Olvera &amp; Oscar Russi

 ![screenshot](./doc/ERD.png)